-In this study, for the first time, a combined treatment strategy based on cisplatin and Clostridium neuvi-NT spores is presented in a mouse model for HPV-related cervical cancer and the effects of this type of treatment on resistance factors in hypoxic tumor areas are shown.
+In this study, for the first time, a combined treatment strategy based on cisplatin and C. novyi-NT spores is presented in a mouse model for HPV-related cervical cancer and the effects of this type of treatment on resistance factors in hypoxic tumor areas are shown.
 Understanding these effects could pave the way for combination therapies to make cisplatin more effective against HPV-related cancers.

-2- Materials and Methods
+Materials and Methods

-Preparation of Cell culture and Clostridium novyi-NT spores
+Preparation of cell culture and Clostridium novyi-NT spores

-To cause HPV-Associated cervical Cancer in a mouse model, the TC-1 cell line with the ability to express HPV-16 E6 / 7 oncoproteins 45 was prepared by the National Cell bank of Iran (NCBI) affiliated with Pasteur Institute (Tehran, Iran).
-TC-1 cell line was suspended in RPMI-1640 (Sigma, USA) medium with 10% fetal bovine serum (FBS) (Gibco, USA), 1% penicillin-streptomycin (Sigma, USA), 25 mM HEPES (Sigma, USA), 1% glutamine (Sigma, USA) and incubated at 37 ° C and 5% CO2.
-We have previously been able to generate spores without lethal genes from the wild C. novyi type B strain 46.
-After processing, Clostridium novyi-NT spores were packaged in lyophilized tablets containing 10^7 and stored at -20 ° C for future use.
+To cause HPV-Associated cervical cancer in a mouse model, the TC-1 cell line with the ability to express HPV-16 E6/7 oncoproteins was prepared by the National Cell Bank of Iran affiliated with Pasteur Institute (Tehran, Iran).
+TC-1 cell line was suspended in RPMI-1640 (Sigma,

+USA) medium with 10% fetal bovine serum (FBS) (Gibco, USA), 1% penicillin-streptomycin (Sigma, USA), 25 mM HEPES (Sigma, USA), 1% glutamine (Sigma, USA) and incubated at 37 °C and 5% CO2.
+We have previously been able to generate spores without lethal genes from the wild C. novyi type B strain.46 After processing, C. novyi-NT spores were packaged in lyophilized tablets containing 107 and stored at -20 °C for future use.

-Animal study design and creation of a mouse model of HPV-Associated Cervical Cancer
+Animal study design and creation of a mouse model of HPV-associated cervical cancer

-This study was reviewed and approved by the Research and Technology Vice-Chancellor of Tabriz University of Medical Sciences (IR.TBZMED.VCR.REC.1398.434).
-Also, all animal work was under the standards of the Iran National Committee for Ethics in Biomedical Research and was performed under the supervision of the Ethics Committee in Animal Research of the Pasteur Institute of Iran.
-Thirty female 6-8 weeks old C57 / BL6 mice weighing 18 to 22 grams were obtained from Pasteur Institute (Iran, Karaj) and fed for seven days according to laboratory standards.
-The animals were then randomly divided into five groups and six mice in each group (group= 5 and n=6).
+Thirty female 6-8 weeks old C57/BL6 mice weighing 18 to 22 g were obtained from Pasteur Institute (Iran, Karaj) and fed for seven days according to laboratory standards.
+The animals were then randomly divided into five groups and six mice in each group (group = 5 and n = 6).
 One group was randomly chosen as a non-tumor and healthy group, and the other four groups were selected to challenge the tumor.
-To cause HPV-Associated cervical cancer, one million TC-1 cells were suspended in 0.2 ml of PBS (Sigma, USA) and injected subcutaneously into the right flank of each mouse.
+To cause HPV-Associated cervical cancer, one million TC-1 cells were suspended in 0.2 mL of phosphatebuffered saline (PBS) (Sigma, USA) and injected subcutaneously into the right flank of each mouse.
 During this period, the mice were monitored daily, and with the appearance of palpable tumors, the size of the tumors was measured using a caliper.
-The volume of the tumors was determined using the standard formula (longest diameter of the tumor) × (shortest diameter) $^2 \times 0.5$.
+The volume of the tumors was determined using the standard formula (longest diameter of the tumor) $\times$ (shortest diameter) $^2 \times 0.5$ .